|

 Constitution.

-Alex wrote many political essays under
+Alexander Hamilton wrote many political essays under

 different pen names.
-His writings became Classics among the political
+His writings became classics among the political

 literature of the United States.